Schn33W0lf/RasPiSmartMirrorGUI/README.md

 Basicly, you need the RaspberryPi 3 with a µSD-card and a power supply (I suggest to use the official one (5V_, 2.5A) because because of the voltage drop inside the Pi.
 More in the RPi Forum and [here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md)).
 Im using the RPi 3 B Rev 1.2

 Additionally you can solder a perfboard or just connect the status LED and switches with jumper wires.
 You can find circuit diagrams, plans and other infos [here](hardware)
-### Configuration
-in line 111 of /opt/SM_GUI_v0.3.1-py3.5-tk/SM_GUI_v0.3.1.minimal.py are some variables, eg the source of the weather widget.

-To configure the widget visit https://www.theweather.com/widget/.
-Look at [this](python3/examples/) pictures how you should configure the widget.
 ## Future plans:
 - [ ] I want to add 2 temperature sensors (inside temp. and outside temp.)
 - [ ] I want to display the CPU temperature